Ole Pohlmann

-Ole Pohlmann (born 5 April 2001), also known mononymously as Olinho, is a German professional footballer who plays as a winger for Portuguese club Rio Ave.
+Ole Pohlmann (born 5 April 2001), also known mononymously as Olinho, is a German professional footballer who plays as a winger for club Greuther Fürth.

 Career

 VfL Wolfsburg

 A graduate of the club's youth academy, Pohlmann made his debut for VfL Wolfsburg II on 23 February 2020, coming on as a 74th-minute substitute for Jannis Heuer in a 4–2 victory over Eintracht Norderstedt.
 Prior to the 2020/21 season, he signed a new long-term deal with the club, with the intent to utilize him primarily with Wolfsburg II.
 However, he would make just eight appearances during the 2020/21 season, scoring once, before departing the club.

 Borussia Dortmund II

 In July 2021, Pohlmann signed with Borussia Dortmund II following their promotion to the 3.
 Liga.
 He made his debut for the club on the opening weekend of the season, coming on as a 78th-minute substitute for Richmond Tachie in a 2–1 victory over FSV Zwickau.